 2015 Outstanding Lifetime Achievement Award in Clinical Chemistry and Laboratory Medicine

 Dr. Myers is chief of the clinical chemistry branch at the Centers for Disease Control and Prevention (CDC) in Atlanta, Ga.
 He also serves as the scientific director of the World Health Organization Collaborating Center for Reference and Research in Blood Lipids at the CDC.
 His 30-year career at the CDC has focused on improving the laboratory measurement of biochemical markers used to assess chronic disease risk, particularly cardiovascular disease.
-Dr. Myers has served the AACC at all levels, including chair of the Lipids and Lipoproteins Division, 2002 Annual Meeting Organizing Committee, and 2006 Beckman Conference.
+Dr. Myers has served the the Association for Diagnostics & Laboratory Medicine (formerly AACC) at all levels, including chair of the Lipids and Lipoproteins Division, 2002 Annual Meeting Organizing Committee, and 2006 Beckman Conference.
 He has served on the Meetings Management Group, Nominating Committee, and Board of Directors.
-Under his leadership, 2007 was an exciting and busy year for the AACC as it made progress in all of its strategic initiatives.
-It was also a transitional year, as Dr. Myers directed the search for a new editor-in-chief for AACC’s flagship journal, Clinical Chemistry.
+Under his leadership, 2007 was an exciting and busy year for the the Association for Diagnostics & Laboratory Medicine (ADLM) as it made progress in all of its strategic initiatives.
+It was also a transitional year, as Dr. Myers directed the search for a new editor-in-chief for ADLM’s flagship journal, Clinical Chemistry.
 It was a special year for the website Lab Tests Online, which expanded into six new countries, including Australia, Germany, Hungary, Italy, Poland, and Spain.
 Lab Tests Online is recognized as the premier online source for information about laboratory testing.
-The Personalized Medicine Advisory Group was formed to recommend how the AACC should embrace and become active in this rapidly expanding area.
+The Personalized Medicine Advisory Group was formed to recommend how the ADLM should embrace and become active in this rapidly expanding area.
 Another important initiative was partnering with the Association for Molecular Pathology to develop and offer a molecular pathology review course in 2008.

 2006 Award for Outstanding Contributions Through Service to the Profession of Clinical Chemistry